healthfinch/policies/roles_policy.md

 5. The Security Officer maintains all documentation of the investigation, sanctions provided, and actions taken to prevent reoccurrence for a minimum of six years after the conclusion of the investigation.

+### Applicable Standards from the HITRUST Common Security Framework

+* 06.d - Data Protection and Privacy of Covered Information
+* 06.g - Compliance with Security Policies and Standards

+### Applicable Standards from the HIPAA Security Rule

+* 164.308(a)(2) - Assigned Security Responsibility
+* 164.308(a)(5)(i) - Security Awareness and Training

+### Applicable Standards from the SOC2 Trust Services Principles